-Completed in 2011, this three story structure is comprised of residential suites that can house a total of up to 62 students on the top two floors.
+Completed in 2011, this three-story structure consists of residential suites that can house a total of up to 62 students on the top two floors.
 The ground level is a multifunctional facility that consists of an atrium and one large, open room with a capacity for approximately 200 people.
 The large room can be converted into three smaller rooms and can serve as a conference center or classrooms.